 So What Do I Do?

-If you live in southern New Jersey, are facing a wage garnishment, and would like to consult with me on preventing it, please feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.
+If you live in southern New Jersey, are facing a wage garnishment, and would like to consult with me on preventing it, please click on this link to schedule an initial call to discuss your case.
+Put my experience to work for you!

 If you would like more information about student loans, you can dowload my free book, I Graduated; Now What?
 A Guide to Dealing with Your Student Loans.